Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

-The various injectivities, surjectivities and bijectivities of the maps above are due to the fact that $\CW_0, \CW_1, \CV_0,\CV_1, \CB_1$ are locally free (also, the injectivity of the horizontal map in the bottom left corner follows from the fact that $\CU_1$ has homological dimension 1, see \eqref{eqn:length 1 non flat}).
-We have a fiber diagram:
+The injectivity of the maps denoted by $\hookrightarrow$ in the diagram above is due to the fact that $\CW_1, \CV_0,\CV_1, \CB_1$ are locally free, except for the injectivity of the horizontal map in the bottom left corner, which follows from the fact that $\CU_1$ has homological dimension 1 (see \eqref{eqn:length 1 non flat}).
+We have the following fiber square:

-The assumption that $p_S^1$ is a flat morphism implies that:
+The assumption that $p_S^1$ is a flat morphism implies that